Don’t Make Meat Cheaper. Make It Much More Expensive.

-On December 21, 2021, the attorneys general of 16 states, including agricultural powerhouses like Iowa and Minnesota, sent a letter to United States Secretary of Agriculture Tom Vilsack and his fair-competition czar, Senior Advisor Andrew Green.
+On December 21, 2021, the attorneys general of 16 states, including agricultural powerhouses like Iowa and Minnesota, sent a letter to Secretary of Agriculture Tom Vilsack and his fair-competition czar, senior adviser Andrew Green.
 In it, they called on the U.S. Department of Agriculture to enforce the Packers and Stockyards Act, initially passed in 1921 to check rampant market manipulation and fraud in the meat industry.
 The timing of the letter wasn’t accidental.
 A White House analysis released earlier that month showed that the profits of the country’s biggest meatpackers has soared 300 percent.
-Attacking Big Meat now slots into the Biden administration’s increasing focus on antitrust in the face of rising inflation; the White House seems to hope that cracking down on corporate concentration can rein in runaway food prices on consumer goods like meat, winning goodwill before November’s midterm elections.
-Now, its plan for that has become clear.
+Attacking Big Meat now slots into the Biden administration’s increasing focus on antitrust in the face of rising inflation: The White House seems to hope that cracking down on corporate concentration can rein in runaway food prices on consumer goods like meat, winning goodwill before November’s midterm elections.
+Now its plan for that has become clear.
 On Monday, the White House announced a $1 billion investmentaimed at promoting fair competition in the meat industry, with a focus on expanding the processing capacity of smaller and independent slaughterhouses and cracking down on violations of competition laws.

 The White House plan assumes that the main problem with big meat companies is their size; more numerous, smaller processing companies would therefore be better, providing the same quantity of the same products, more reliably, and at lower prices.
 But, on the one hand, there is no guarantee that even a billion dollars can stimulate that sort of change in the meat market absent much stronger regulatory crackdowns on the multibillion-dollar meat giants.
 On the other, it is far from clear that what the U.S. needs is more meat companies given its ostensible commitment to meeting climate targets.
 If anything, the administration should focus on policies that would force the meat industry to pay the full price for the environmental and public health problems it causes.
 But accounting for these so-called externalities would mean making meat far more, not less, expensive.